adri17rc/Handwritten-letters-CNN/README.md

 -RESULTS

 After training the model, an accuracy of 0.9957 wa registered, and a loss of 0.0127.
 Thus, we can conclude that our model was trained succesfully and will predict, in most of the cases, the right letter.

 ![ModelLoss_NIST](https://user-images.githubusercontent.com/96789733/152639941-a2766830-ac4c-41ea-b0d6-6a301928bc89.png)![ModelAccuracy_NIST](https://user-images.githubusercontent.com/96789733/152639943-44e6906a-67e0-4014-a2dc-1432d6bf2cec.png)

+Finally, the first 100 hundred picutures were picked up and use to predict the letters.
+A 100% of acccuracy was obtained.